 Foreign exchange reserves can Maintain Liquidity in Economic Crisis.

 Maintaining a foreign exchange reserve allows a country to import necessary commodities, otherwise not being produced locally due to crises like volcanic eruptions or floods.
 In such cases, the central bank aids the local exporter by liquidating its foreign reserve.
-The bank exchanges foreign currency to the local currency, enabling domestic exporters to import important items.
+The bank exchanges foreign currency for the local currency, enabling domestic exporters to import essential items.

 Foreign exchange reserves can Attract Foreign Investment.

 ‘Money brings.’
 This statement holds when we are talking about foreign exchange reserves.
 Every country needs foreign investment for economic growth.
-To provide confidence to foreign investors, the central bank uses foreign reserves as leverage.
-It assures the investors that their investments will be protected.
+The central bank uses foreign reserves as leverage to provide confidence to foreign investors.
+It assures the investors that their assets will be protected.

 Foreign exchange reserves can Meet External Obligations.

-The importance of foreign exchange reserves for developing countries is incalculable, but this point is crucial.
+The importance of foreign exchange reserves for developing countries is invaluable, but this point is crucial.
 Countries require foreign currency to settle international payments, including sovereign and commercial debts.
 In addition, developing countries depend on financing and loans from international monetary authorities.
-If these countries don’t have enough foreign balance, it can reduce their borrowing powers.
+Therefore, if these countries don’t have enough foreign balance, it can reduce their borrowing powers.

 Foreign exchange reserves can Fund Infrastructural Development.